-The elevated Atherton Tablelands enjoys a temperate year-round climate that is free of the coastal humidity.
+The elevated Atherton Tablelands enjoy a temperate year-round climate free of the coastal humidity.

-It’s cold for about half the year and otherwise beautifully pleasant with a very low chance of rain or snow.
+It’s cold for about half the year and otherwise beautifully pleasant with a meagre chance of rain.

 The northern part of the region has cool, dry winters and warm, wet summers.

-Minimum daily temperatures in winter rarely fall below 15ºC (59ºF) and maximum daily summer temperatures rarely exceed 35ºC (95ºF).
+In winter, minimum daily temperatures rarely fall below 15ºC (59ºF), and maximum daily summer temperatures rarely exceed 35ºC (95ºF).

-In the south, rainfall is much higher and there are areas which attract some of Australia’s highest annual fall.
+Rainfall is much higher in the south, and some areas attract some of Australia’s highest annual falls.

 Temperatures are also lower, ranging from 17ºC and 25ºC (62º – 77ºF) from September to June and between 5ºC and 14ºC (41º – 57ºF) from July to August.

 Summer (December – February)